 Resource Kit for TPS Families

 Hi everyone!
-Catherine Price here, TPS parent, author of How to Break Up With Your Phone, and advocate for screen/life balance.
+Catherine Price here, TPS parent, author of How to Break Up With Your Phone, and The Amazing Generation (w/Jon Haidt, link forthcoming).

 Thanks so much for your interest in learning more (and doing something about!) kids, phones, social media and screens.